JohnnyXavier/johnnyxavier.github.io/pages/about.md

 Use the site knowing that there is no guarantee that your neighbour's wig won't catch fire if you implement an algorithm from this site.

-As my knowledge, tools, frameworks, versions, etc, evolve, so will the solutions.
+As my knowledge, tools, frameworks, versions, etc, evolve, so will the solutions and the notes.

 ---